Global fluctuations for Multiple Orthogonal Polynomial Ensembles

-Although the results of \cite{BD} also hold for some special MOPE's (in fact, \cite{BD} contains examples), it fails to cover important examples such as the ones mentioned previously and which we discuss later in Section \ref{sec:examples}.
+Although the results of \cite{BD} also hold for some special MOPE's (in fact, \cite{BD} contains examples including the 2-matrix model and also \cite{L} discusses the example of singular values of products of Ginibre matrices), it fails to cover important examples such as the ones mentioned previously and which we discuss later in Section \ref{sec:examples}.
 The results of \cite{BD} assume that there are finite term recurrence relations for the family of polynomials $\{p_{\vec k_n}\}_{n=0}^\infty$.
-By using the nearest neighbor recurrences \eqref{eq:nearest_neighbor} together with the \eqref{eq:consistency} we can find the recurrence relations for the family $\{p_{\vec k_n}\}_{n=0}^\infty$ (cf. Proposition \ref{pr:recurrence}), but the coefficients in these recurrences depend on the nearest neighbor recurrence coefficients in a complicated way.
+By using the nearest neighbor recurrences \eqref{eq:nearest_neighbor} together with~\eqref{eq:consistency}, we can find the recurrence relations for the family $\{p_{\vec k_n}\}_{n=0}^\infty$ (cf. Proposition \ref{pr:recurrence}), but the coefficients in these recurrences depend on the nearest neighbor recurrence coefficients in a complicated way.
 In general, they will \emph{not} have limits which is required in order for the main results of \cite{BD} to apply.
 Moreover, the number of terms in this recurrence is not bounded and the recurrence matrix is therefore not banded (nor essentially banded as in \cite{BDmeso}).
 These are the two reasons that our setting falls outside of the scope of \cite{BD} and we have to come up with new ideas to deal with them.